WalletScrutiny/WalletScrutinyCom/_pages/attestations/new_attestation.md

     return;
   }

-  const infoMessage = document.querySelector('.info-message p');
+  const infoMessage = document.querySelector('.info-message');
+  let message = '';
   if (result.hasAttestations) {
-    infoMessage.textContent = 'You are about to create an attestation for a specific asset.
+    message = '<p>You are about to create an attestation for a specific asset.
 Below you can find the asset information and other attestations that were made.
-Feel free to review them before creating your own.';
+Feel free to review them before creating your own.</p>';
   } else {
-    infoMessage.textContent = 'Below you can find the asset information.
-Since there are no previous attestations, you will be the first one to provide feedback about this asset.';
+    message = '<p>Below you can find the asset information.
+Since there are no previous attestations, you will be the first one to provide feedback about this asset.</p>';
   }
+  message += '<p>Choose if you could reproduce the asset or not, and describe your attestation process and findings with as much detail as possible (minimum 10, maximum 60000 characters).
+Markdown is supported.</p>';
+  infoMessage.innerHTML = message;
 }

 async function handleSubmit(event) {